Windows DRM-Protected Files Used To Decloak Tor Browser Users

 Re: (Score:2)

-Any DRM that phones home will do that (Score:2)
+Any DRM that phones home will do that (Score:3)

 Of course that means the FBI has be able to host the files on the server, and has to have sufficient control to deliver a uniquely keyed file to the users they wish to target.
 Sort of implies you have hit a honeypot if they get you with that.